mmosc/sparkify-postgresql/.ipynb_checkpoints/README-checkpoint.md

 * *artist_id, name, location, latitude, longitude*
 5. **time** - timestamps of records in **songplays** broken down into specific units
-* *start_time, hour, day, week, month, year, weekday It is organised as a start schema.
+* *start_time, hour, day, week, month, year, weekday It is organised as a start schema, that simplifies queries about user activities.
 The Entity Relation Diagram is as follows
 ![alt text](./sparkify_schema.png)

-The diagram is generated using (Visual Paradigm)[https://online.visual-paradigm.com/diagrams/features/erd-tool/].
+The diagram is generated using [Visual Paradigm](https://online.visual-paradigm.com/diagrams/features/erd-tool/).
 Primary keys are in bold font.
 I did not manage to do-undo italics to distinguish numerical entries...

 ## ETL Pipeline
- and writing an ETL pipeline that transfers data from files in two local directories into these tables in Postgres using Python and SQL.
+The ETL Pipeline is executed by running the ```etl.py``` file.
+It transfers data from files in two local directories into these tables in Postgres using Python and SQL.
+This is done by executing two similar functions, ```process_log_file``` and ```process_song_file```.
+The PostgreSQL queries for creating and inserting data are written out in the ```sql_queries.py``` file.

+### Process Song
+This function is applied to each ```.json``` file representing an element of our song dataset.
+1. Read the file as pandas dataframe
+2. Extract song data and insert them into the user_table

+### Process Log
+This function is applied to each ```.json``` file representing the activity on the app.
+1. Read the file as a pandas dataframe
+2. Filter by NextSong
+3. Convert timestamp column to datetime format
+4. Split datetime to hour, day, week, month, year, weekday
+5. Extract user data and insert them into the user_table
+6. Extract songplay records (by querying the song_table and artist_table) and insert them into the songplay_table

 ## Usage